Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 <img src="resources/image/Dynamic_Mapper_Architecture.png"  style="width: 100%;" />
 </p>
 <br/>
-The orange components are part of this project which are:
+The light blue components are part of this project which are:

-* 2 Default connectors for..
+* three default connectors for..
-  * **MQTT Client** - using [hivemq-mqtt-client](https://github.com/hivemq/hivemq-mqtt-client) to connect and subscribe to MQTT brokers
+  * **MQTT client** - using [hivemq-mqtt-client](https://github.com/hivemq/hivemq-mqtt-client) to connect and subscribe to MQTT brokers
-  * **MQTT Service (in development)** -  using hivemq-mqtt-client to connect to MQTT Service
+  * **MQTT Service client** - using hivemq-mqtt-client to connect to MQTT Service
+  * **Kafka connector** - to connect to Kafka brokers
-* **Data Mapper** - handling of received messages via connector and mapping them to a target data format for Cumulocity IoT.
+* **Data mapper** - handling of received messages via connector and mapping them to a target data format for Cumulocity IoT.
 Also includes an expression runtime [JSONata](https://jsonata.org) to execute expressions
-* **C8Y Client** - implements part of the Cumulocity IoT REST API to integrate data
+* **C8Y client** - implements part of the Cumulocity IoT REST API to integrate data
-* **REST Endpoints** - custom endpoints which are used by the MQTT Frontend or can be used to add mappings programmatically
+* **REST endpoints** - custom endpoints which are used by the MQTT Frontend or can be used to add mappings programmatically
-* **Mapper Frontend** - A plugin for Cumulocity IoT to provide an UI for MQTT Configuration & Data Mapping
+* **Mapper frontend** - A plugin for Cumulocity IoT to provide an UI for MQTT Configuration & Data Mapping

-> **Please Note:** When using MQTT or any other Message Broker beside MQTT Service you need an instance of this broker available to use the Dynamic Mapper.
+> **Please Note:** When using MQTT or any other Message Broker beside MQTT Service you need to provide this broker available yourself to use the Dynamic Mapper.

 The mapper processes messages in both directions:
 1. `INBOUND`: from Message Broker to C8Y
 2. `OUTBOUND`: from C8Y to Message Broker

-The Dynamic Mapper is a **multi tenant microservice** which means you can deploy it once in your enterprise tenant and subscribe additional tenants using the same hardware resources.
+The Dynamic Mapper can be deployed as a **multi tenant microservice** which means you can deploy it once in your enterprise tenant and subscribe additional tenants using the same hardware resources.
 It is also implemented to support **multiple broker connections** at the same time.
 So you can combine multiple message brokers sharing the same mappings.
 This implies of course that all of them use the same topic structure and payload otherwise the mappings will fail.